 - Because of the mother’s dementia, she could not give her consent for her son to act as her agent in this matter.

 - Additionally, even if the mother had the ability to consent to her son acting as her agent in this matter, the standard power of attorney (POA) for health care does not permit the person wielding the POA to enter into an arbitration agreement.
 The reason is that such an agreement results in the waiving of the mother’s right to legal relief, and to a jury trial, in the court system.

 It will be interesting to see what impact this ruling will have on future cases involving nursing homes and arbitration agreements.

 When life goes wrong, we fight for what’s right.

 When someone you love has been hurt, it can feel like nothing will ever be right or fair again.
 When this happens, the experienced South Carolina arbitration lawyers at the Louthian Law Firm can review your legal options and work with you to determine the most appropriate next step.

 Arbitration is not an easy road to navigate.
 Arbitration cases have their own procedures, norms, and culture.
 It is of the utmost importance to find an attorney who is familiar with the process and who has a good track record both in court and in arbitration.
 Additionally, many South Carolina nursing homes and assisted living facilities are part of larger chains, complete with their own legal departments.
 Thus it is crucial that you have the legal assistance you need to secure justice.

 Our attorneys can help you evaluate your case, protect your legal rights, stand by your side throughout the legal process, and get you the best possible results.
-For a free consultation, call the Louthian Law Firm today at 1-803-454-1200, or use our confidential online form.
+For a free consultation, call the Louthian Law Firm today at 1-803-454-1200.